alexandertrefz/essence/packages/website/diagnostics.md

 only a Function passed as an Argument takes its Types from the surrounding context.

+### `uninferable-item-type`

+A Function Literal captures a Variable whose Type still has a slot nothing has decided — `variable items = []` leaves the item Type unknown until an assignment decides it.

+The assignment narrows the Variable, but a Function written above it was already checked against the undecided Type, and `List<Unknown>` fits every
+List: the captured `items` could be returned as a `List<String>` and hold Integers when it runs.
+Annotate the declaration (`variable items: List<Integer>
+= []`) so the body is checked against the Type the Variable will hold.

 ### `uninferable-return-type`

 The return Type could not be inferred from the body; give the Function an